 - Fraudulent MoMo scammers constantly use the MTN network to defraud customers.
 This has become an albatross on the neck of the telecom operator as they seem unable to deal with these scammers.

 - Customers keep reporting about the loss of unused data or call credits even when the expiry date is not elapsed.

 AirtelTigo as one of the top telecommunications companies in Ghana

 Caller tunes, data credit, hello tunes, magic voice, Me2u, move to, SMS Infotainment, and web 2 SMS are some of the company’s most popular offerings.

-They are dedicated to providing all businesses and phone users with affordable, relevant, and creative mobile solutions.
+- They are dedicated to providing all businesses and phone users with affordable, relevant, and creative mobile solutions.

-One of their missions is to form partnerships with other industry stakeholders in order to improve the service provided to customers and generate superior value.
+- One of their missions is to form partnerships with other industry stakeholders in order to improve the service provided to customers and generate superior value.

-In March 2021, the firm had 31,813,629 mobile data subscribers, representing a 16.73 percent market share, 20.10 percent mobile voice subscribers, and 1.15 percent fixed voice subscribers.
+In March 2021, the business had 31,813,629 mobile data subscribers, representing a 16.73 per cent market share, 20.10 per cent mobile voice subscribers, and 1.15 per cent fixed voice subscribers.

 Vodafone Ghana as one of the top telecommunications companies in Ghana

 It is a subsidiary of Vodafone Group Plc, the world’s largest mobile telecommunications business with operations in Europe, the Middle East, Africa, Asia, and the United States.
 When it comes to mobile, internet, fixed lines, internet, voice, and data, they provide comprehensive communication solutions.
 In terms of telecommunications market share, it is the second-placed operator.